CUBRID/cubrid-manual/en/sql/transaction.rst

   5. invisible to all active transactions.
   6. removed from database.

-The role of clean the clean up system is to get versions from stage 5 to 6.
-This system is called VACUUM in CUBRID.
+The role of the clean up system is to get versions from stage 5 to 6.
+This system is called **VACUUM** in CUBRID.

-VACUUM system was developed with the guidance of three principles:
+**VACUUM** system was developed with the guidance of three principles:

-*   VACUUM must be correct and complete.
-VACUUM should never remove data still visible to some and it should not miss any obsolete data.
+*   **VACUUM** must be correct and complete. **VACUUM** should never remove data still visible to some and it should not miss any obsolete data.
-*   VACUUM must be discreet.
+*   **VACUUM** must be discreet.
 Since clean-up process changes database content, there may be some interference in the activity of live transactions, but it must be kept to the minimum possible.
-*   VACUUM must be fast and efficient.
-If VACUUM is too slow and if it starts lagging, the database state can deteriorate, thus the overall performance can be affected.
+*   **VACUUM** must be fast and efficient.
+If **VACUUM** is too slow and if it starts lagging, the database state can deteriorate, thus the overall performance can be affected.

-With these principles in mind, VACUUM implementation uses existing recovery logging, because:
+With these principles in mind, **VACUUM** implementation uses existing recovery logging, because:

 *   The address is kept among recovery data for both heap and index changes.
-This allows VACUUM go directly to target, rather than scanning the database.
+This allows **VACUUM** go directly to target, rather than scanning the database.
 *   Processing log data rarely interferes with the work of active workers.

-Log recovery was adapted to VACUUM needs by adding MVCCID information to logged data.
-VACUUM can decide based on MVCCID if the log entry is ready to be processed.
+Log recovery was adapted to **VACUUM** needs by adding MVCCID information to logged data. **VACUUM** can decide based on MVCCID if the log entry is ready to be processed.
 MVCCID's that are still visible to active transactions cannot be processed.
 In due time, each MVCCID becomes old enough and all changes using the MVCCID become invisible.

 Each transaction keeps the oldest MVCCID it considers active.
 The oldest MVCCID considered active by all running transactions is determined by the smallest oldest MVCCID of all transactions.
-Anything below this value is invisible and VACUUM can clean.
+Anything below this value is invisible and **VACUUM** can clean.

 VACUUM Parallel Execution
 +++++++++++++++++++++++++

-According to the third principle of VACUUM it must be fast and it should not fall behind active workers.
-It is obvious that one thread cannot handle all the VACUUM work if system workload is heavy, thus it had to be parallelized.
+According to the third principle of **VACUUM** it must be fast and it should not fall behind active workers.
+It is obvious that one thread cannot handle all the **VACUUM** works if system workload is heavy, thus it had to be parallelized.

 To achieve parallelization, the log data was split into fixed size blocks.
 Each block generates one vacuum job, when the time is right (the most recent MVCCID can be vacuumed, which means all logged operations in the block can be vacuumed).
-Vacuum jobs are picked up by multiple VACUUM Workers that clean the database based on relevant log entries found in the log block.
-The tracking of log blocks and generating vacuum jobs is done by the VACUUM Master.
+Vacuum jobs are picked up by multiple **VACUUM Workers** that clean the database based on relevant log entries found in the log block.
+The tracking of log blocks and generating vacuum jobs is done by the **VACUUM Master**.

 VACUUM Data
 +++++++++++